KingsOnline/adapt-theme-ko/README.md

 ## Features

+### No menus

+The King's Online team has decided that we don't need menus in our Adapt courses so we have got rid of them.
+We use Contents instead!

 ### Contents

 Adapt-contents is an extension that is created by the King's Online team and acts shows the student the page structure and as well as where they are on the current page.